-Behind the little girl we can see her brother looking at them, which creates a visual leading lines towards the main character of the frame, the groom.
+Behind the little girl, we can see her brother looking at them, which creates visual leading lines towards the main character of the frame, the groom.

 To capture this image, I used my beloved Fujifilm XT2 and a 56 mm f1.2 lens.
 With its shallow depth of field, this lens achieves phenomenal subject isolation and can shoot in very dark like conditions, though focus could be a bit of a challenge, especially in the dark wedding venue.

-For this image I use the ambient light as I cannot afford becoming too obtrusive and missing the moments.
+For this image, I used the ambient light as I could not afford to become too obtrusive and missing the moments.

 Location: 9550 Pine Valley Dr, Woodbridge, ON L4L 1A6.